zvolin/go-libp2p/README.md

 ## Usage

-`go-libp2p` repo will be a place holder for the list of Go modules that compose Go libp2p, as well as its entry point.
+`go-libp2p` repo is a place holder for the list of Go modules that compose Go libp2p, as well as its entry point.

 ### Install